juanfcastropiccolo/parkit/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Sensor sensitivity

+`SensorService` allows customizing the motion detection thresholds at runtime.
+Call `configureSensitivity` to adjust acceleration or gyroscope thresholds and the durations used to determine movement and stability.